openforcefield/openforcefield.org/openforcefield/content/science/_index.md

 +++
-description = "Science roadmap and updates from the Open Force Field Initiative" title = "Science" draft = false
+description = "Roadmap and scientific output from the Open Force Field Initiative" title = "Science" draft = false